TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

+Syfy Video The Wil Wheaton Project - May 27 at 10/9c.
+The Wil Wheaton Project - May 27 at 10/9c.

+There Wil be Wheaton.
+Series Premiere on May 27th at 10/9c.

+Sharknado 2 - The Second One - Coming in July Sharknado 2 - The Second One - Coming in July

+#sharknado2.
+Coming in July!

-Syfy Video Metal Hurlant Chronicles - Premieres Monday A ...
+Metal Hurlant Chronicles - Premieres Monday A ...
 Metal Hurlant Chronicles - Premieres Monday April 14 at 8/7c

 From the revolutionary comics anthology, comes Metal Hurlant Chronicles with back to back episodes starting Monday April 14th at 8/7c.

-Heroes of Cosplay is Back!
-Heroes of Cosplay is Back!

-Heroes of Cosplay is coming soon!

 Dominion: Heaven Meets Hell - June 2014 Dominion: Heaven Meets Hell - June 2014

 Dominion is where heaven meets hell.
 Premering on Syfy, June 2014.

-Today its St. Louis, Tomorrow its Defiance Today its St. Louis, Tomorrow its Defiance

-Defiance airs June 9th at 9/8c.

 *   FAQ
 *   Feedback